theorangepotato/programming-languages-2019/Lambda-Calculus/README.md

 5) Run `bnfc -m -haskell LambdaNewfeature.cf` followed by `make`.
 Write programs and parse them in the new language as explained [here]().
 If not all tests run according to what you expect go back to 4).

 6) Run `cd ../src`.
-Study `AbsLambdaNewfeature.hs`.
+Study `AbsLambda.hs`.
 This contains the constructors used by the parser to create the abstract syntax tree.
 Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNewfeature.hs` in order to run the abstract syntax trees.
 (Instead of "run", one can also say "evaluate", "execute", "interprete".)

 7) Run `mv ../grammar/*.hs .`.
-This copies the files produced by bnfc into the folder where the source code for the interpreter is.
+This copies the files produced by bnfc.
 Study how `AbsLambdaNewfeature.hs` changed now.
 Adapt the interpreter accordingly (this can take a while and is the item that may require the largest amount of work).

 8) Run `stack build`.
 Debug the interpreter if it does not compile.